-The term “cookie” is used in this Notice in the broad sense to include all similar techniques and technology, including web beacons and log files.
-For more information on these additional tools, see our glossary below.
+The term “cookie” is used in this Cookies Notice in the broad sense to include all similar techniques and technologies, including web beacons and log files.
+For more information on these additional tools, see our “Glossary” section below.

-Cookies help us to better understand your use of our Site and, as a result, allow us, among other things, to offer our web visitors a more personalised and consistent experience.
-Here are examples of the types of information that we collect through cookies:
+Cookies help us to better understand your use of our Site and, as a result, allow us, among other things, to offer our web visitors a more personalised and consistent experience such as by storing your preferences and settings and delivering content and advertising tailored to your interests.

-- The name of the website visited prior to the Bose Site;
+- The name of the website visited prior to our Site;

 - Whether you are visiting our Site for the first time or not;